A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Hyper-parameter Optimization Experiments

+In total, we run $100$ (partitions) $\times 8$ (scenarios)$\times 7$ (values for $\lambda_{rel}$) $= 5600$ simulations and report the score on the validation data in Table \ref{table:simulation_2_res_score}.
+The bold numbers in each row denote the best average score (on the validation data) across all the 100 partitions for a given scenario.
+We find that the optimal value of $\lambda_{rel}$ varies across data-generating processes.
+As expected, the optimal value for $\lambda_{rel}$ is the largest when the state transition is most informative (i.e. cases 1 and 5, where the transition in $\Pii^*(\Q)$ is Sparse (as opposed to Random), and the partition affects the mileage transition).
+Similarly, the optimal value $\lambda_{rel}$ is small (or zero) in cases 4 and 8, where the transition in $\Pii^*(\Q)$ is Random and $\Pii^*(\Q)$ does not affect mileage transition (thus not informative for finding the discretization).

+In summary, these simulations demonstrate that using the state transition information in the recursive partitioning algorithm helps improve the quality of the partitions, though the extent to which this data helps varies with the data-generating process (and depends on the level of signal available in the state transitions).
+Thus, it is important to tune $\lambda_{rel}$ in a data-driven fashion to learn how much to weigh state transition data (relative to choice data).

-\section{Random discretization generator algorithm}
+\subsubsection{Random discretization generator algorithm}

-This section explains the random discretization generator algorithm that we used in the second simulation study.
-The intuition for this algorithm is very similar to recursive partitioning -- in each step, we randomly select one of the partitions and split it into two partitions along one of the first 10 variables in $\Q$.
+We now present the algorithm used for data generation.
+The intuition for this algorithm is very similar to recursive partitioning: in each step, we randomly select one of the partitions and split it into two partitions along one of the first 10 variables in $\Q$.
 Please note that we only used the first 10 variables in $\Q$ for partitioning, and the following 20 variables are added as irrelevant variables to show the robustness of the algorithm to irrelevant variables.
 In addition, to prevent very small or very large partitions, the random partition selection is weighted by the size of the partition: big partitions are more likely to be selected than smaller partitions.
-Formally, the random partitioning algorithm is as the following.
+Formally, the random partitioning algorithm is as follows.

-\begin{itemize} \item Initialize $\Pii_0$ as one partition equal to the full covariate space \item Do the following for 15 rounds. \begin{itemize} \item Randomly select a partition from $\Pii_r$ weighted by $(\frac{1}{\text{partition's total splits}})^2$ \item Randomly select a variable from the first 10 variables \item If possible, split the selected partition into two from the midpoint along the selected variable.
-The total split for the resulting partitions is the total split of their parents plus one.
-Repeat this round if the split is not possible. \end{itemize} \end{itemize}
+\begin{itemize} \item Initialize $\Pii_0$ as one partition equal to the full covariate space. \item Do the following for 15 rounds. \begin{itemize} \item Step 1: Randomly select a partition from $\Pii_r$ weighted by $(\frac{1}{\text{partition's total splits}})^2$ \item Step 2: Randomly select a variable from the first 10 variables \item Step 3: Split the selected partition into two from the midpoint along the selected variable.
+If there is no exact midpoint to split, then pick the smaller of the two integers closest to the midpoint as the splitting point.
+Go back to Step 1 and repeat this round if the split is not possible\footnote{Recall that the variables in $\Q$ only take integer values from 0 to 10.
+Therefore, if the selected variable in Step 2, say $q_1$, starts at 9 and ends at 10 in the chosen partition, then further splits along $q_1$ within this partition are not possible.}. \end{itemize} \end{itemize}